shahzeb1/square-integer/README.md

 Make sure to run `bower install` to install dependencies.

-And shrink / minify JS and CSS into a `dist` folder.
+And shrink / minify JS and CSS from the `src` folder into a `dist` folder.